pat-marty/the-local-ibex-source/content/en/docs/hiking/schimberig.md

 <p align="center">
   <img src="IMG_0619.JPG" alt="" class="portrait">
-  <em>The last portion of the hike consists of gravel roads.
+  <em>The last portion of the hike consisted of gravel roads.
 Definitely a nice way to end an otherwise fairly steep hike.</em>
 </p>